uniplaces/ember-cli-countries/README.md

 ## Contributing

-Any contribution is welcome.
-Please read our [guidelines](CONTRIBUTING.md).
 However, if your contribution involves adding a new feature, please open an issue before to share your plan and agree the details of the feature before starting implementing it.